 This can be helpful for multiple reasons.

-First of all, a focal extender automatically doubles the number of magnification levels you have access with your eyepiece collection.
-So, if you have 4 eyepieces of different sizes, you will immediatly get access to 8 different magnifications without having to buy additional eyepieces.
+First of all, a focal extender automatically doubles the number of magnification levels you have access to with your eyepiece collection.
+So, if you have 4 eyepieces of different sizes, you will immediately get access to 8 different magnifications without having to buy additional eyepieces.

 But doesn’t that sound a lot like a Barlow lens then, so what’s the difference?

 Differences between a Barlow lens and a Focal extender

 While they have very similar functionality, there are some key differences between these two devices.